-Supplemental materials: fact sheet, executive summary, complete recommendations
+Supplemental materials: fact sheet, executive summary, complete recommendations, press release

 Breaking Through Barriers: The Emerging Role of Healthcare Provider Training Programs in Firearm Suicide Prevention.
 September 2017.